 If you believe you have failed, then you have.
 If you believe you don’t have the ability to succeed, then you don’t.
 If you believe you can’t handle the pressure of achieving your goals, you can’t.
 If you believe you’re not successful, you aren’t.
 Failure only exists in your own mind!
 The moment you decide to give up or stop working toward your goals, failure is born.

 But what if you never do that?
-What if you continue working toward your goals, one step at a time for as long as it takes?
+What if you just keep moving forward toward your goals, one step at a time for as long as it takes?
 There’s no failure then, is there?

 This insight should be very encouraging if you’ve been working toward goals and have not yet seen positive results.
-If you keep going and continue making whatever adjustment are needed, how can you fail?
+If you keep moving forward and continue making whatever adjustment are needed, how can you fail?

-3 tips to help you stay focused on your goals
+3 tips to help you keep moving forward

 2) Don’t get hooked on a specific timeframe for completion.
 It’s a good idea to set a general timeline, but be aware that some circumstances will be beyond your control.
 You can never say for sure exactly when your goal will be achieved.
 If you lock yourself into a very restrictive timeline, you might be setting yourself up to feel like a failure!
 Instead, get a general idea of when you’d like your goal to be completed, but then take it one day at a time and focus on making progress instead of reaching the finish line in as little time as possible.